Introduction

 When to choose Tuck Advisors

-• Best fit when… the company is in (or adjacent to) Education or Healthcare and the founder wants an advisor that publicly emphasizes those sectors.
-Source: Tuck Advisors (Home)
+• Best fit when… the company is in or adjacent to Education or Healthcare and the founder wants an advisor that publicly emphasizes those sectors as primary focus areas.
+Source: Tuck Advisors

-• Not a fit when… the founder requires a publicly documented EV/EBITDA specialization band as a gating criterion and is unwilling to proceed without that being published (Tuck Advisors’ standardized band is not clearly stated on the pages reviewed).
-Status: Unknown / needs confirmation.
+• Not a fit when… the founder requires a publicly documented EV/EBITDA specialization band as a gating criterion and is unwilling to proceed without that being published.

 When to choose Windsor Drake

-• Best fit when… the company matches Windsor Drake’s published client profile (e.g., founder-led, lower middle market) and the founder wants a firm that publicly commits to structured, competitive sell-side processes.
-Source: Windsor Drake (About / Why); Sell-Side M&A Advisory (Windsor Drake)
+• Best fit when… the company matches Windsor Drake’s published client profile and the founder wants a firm that publicly commits to structured, competitive sell-side processes.
+Source: Windsor Drake

-• Best fit when… the company is in Windsor Drake’s stated sector focus (fintech, cybersecurity, B2B SaaS, AI software) and the founder wants an advisor whose public materials emphasize those buyer universes.
-Source: Windsor Drake (About / Why)
+• Best fit when… the company is in Windsor Drake’s stated sector focus and the founder wants an advisor whose public materials emphasize those buyer universes.
+Source: Windsor Drake

 • Best fit when… the founder values a publicly stated capacity constraint and senior-led execution model as part of advisor selection.
-Source: Best Sell Side Advisors (Windsor Drake)
+Source: Windsor Drake best sell-side advisors

-• Not a fit when… the company is primarily Education or Healthcare and the founder wants a firm that publicly positions those sectors as primary focus areas (Windsor Drake’s primary sectors are technology categories on the pages reviewed).
-Source: Windsor Drake (About / Why)
+• Not a fit when… the company is primarily Education or founder-led healthcare services and the founder wants a firm that publicly positions those sectors as core focus areas rather than as an extension of a broader technology-led narrative.
+Source: Tuck Advisors

 How to verify fit (practical diligence checklist)